 Unfortunately, the quality of the education children receive, especially in free Government-funded schools in rural areas, is often poor.
 Teacher absenteeism is high and ‘rote’ methods of teaching are commonplace.
 Private fee-paying schools, which educate around 30% of children nationally and 41% of children in Uttarakhand, are far beyond the means of most subsistence farmers who live around Sainji.
 As a result most children from Sainji and its surrounding villages have until recently had little prospect of gaining an education which could help them improve upon a life of physical hardship and poverty.

-In 2015 the international community published its 17 Global Sustainable Development Goals (SDGs) which included a commitment to Universal Quality Education (SDG 4).
+In 2015 the international community published its 17 Sustainable Development Goals (SDGs) which included a commitment to Universal Quality Education (SDG 4).
 Six years before this, local resident Kunwar Singh Chauhan and his Canadian wife, Lori, set up a school, the Garhwal English Medium School (G.E.M.S.) with the aim of providing a quality and affordable education for local village children.

 G.E.M.S. mission directly addresses the essence of SDG4 with a focus on providing an inclusive and quality education by providing local children with an education which gives them a chance to raise family resilience and income levels.
 For example, their education can help them gain paid employment locally, become agricultural innovators or entrepreneurs.